Quantum-OCS/QuOCS/docsource/chapters/feature_list.md

 * `"super_iteration_number"`: The maximum number of superiterations, i.e. sub-optimisations, are used to sequentially optimize the problem
 * `"max_eval_total"`: Maximum number of function evaluations.
 * `"total_time_lim"`: Maximum total time spent on the optimization in minutes.
+* `"FoM_goal"`: this cancels the optimization after the goal FoM has been reached
+* `"optimization_direction"`: define if it is a "maximization" or a "minimization".
 * `"compensate_drift"`: Dictionary containing additional options for drift compensation.
 	- `"compensate_after_SI"`: re-evaluates the current best pulse and updates the FoM at the beginning of each SI.
 	- `"compensate_after_minutes"`: periodaically updates the current best FoM after a given time in minutes-